 What are the current restrictions in place across Health PEI?

-For all Health PEI Facilities, including Long-Term Care patients or residents may have visitors and partners in care (either indoors or outdoors).
-All patients or residents may designate up to two (2) Partners in Care who will be allowed to visit at any time of day to support them.
+For all Health PEI Facilities, including Long-Term Care, patients or residents may have visitors and Partners in Care (either indoors or outdoors).
+All patients or residents may designate up to three (3) Partners in Care who will be allowed to visit at any time of day to support them.
 Partners in Care are not required to schedule their visit as they are considered part of the care team for the patient or resident.
-Partners in care are encouraged to inform the facility of when they plan to visit.
+Partners in Care are encouraged to inform the facility of when they plan to visit.

-Health PEI facilities, excluding Long-Term Care facilities, patients may have visitors and partners in care (either indoors or outdoors) at any time; however a maximum of three (3) visitors, including the Partner(s) in Care, may be present at the bedside at one time.
+Health PEI facilities, patients may have visitors and Partners in Care (either indoors or outdoors) at any time; however a maximum of three (3) visitors, including the Partner(s) in Care, may be present at the bedside at one time.
 Length and frequency of bedside visits are dependent on the site’s operational plan.
 Visitors and patients must remain six (6) feet apart at all times.

 What are the infection control precautions for visitors and partners in care?

 Visitors and Partners in Care must follow all infection control precautions relayed to them by staff, including maintaining physical distancing between themselves and patients and staff.
 Partners in Care should receive an orientation and should maintain physical distancing from other patients and staff.